Balazs60/music-store/README.md

 To enable card payments and chatbot functionality in the webshop,
 you need to fill out the following properties in the template_env file:

-STRIPE_SECRET_KEY = Get your stripe secret key from the stripe website.
+STRIPE_SECRET_KEY = Get your Stripe secret key from the Stripe website.

 GOOGLE_APPLICATION_CREDENTIALS = Get your API credential from Google Cloud Platform
 for the Dialogflow chatbot.
 You can find the instructions on the Google Cloud Platform